 - Make a slit in each date, if there isn't one already and stuff with 1-2 pistachios.
 Remove the pit if they are pitted.

 - Wrap each date with a piece of bacon so that the bacon just overlaps.
 Close with a toothpick.

 - Place seam side down on the cookie sheet.

 - Bake until bacon is crisp, about 5 minutes each side.

 - Dates can be made ahead of time and frozen.

 - Bake for 8-10 minutes per side if frozen.

-- Drizzle with maple syrup.
+- Drizzle with additional maple syrup if desired.